 Detailed benefits information is located at http://www.etsu.edu/humanres/retire/benefits.aspx.

 A brief synopsis of employees benefits and sites of interest follow:

 The University provides two types of non-contributory (no contributions by the employee) retirement plans to choose from:

 o The Tennessee Consolidated Retirement System (TCRS) - a defined benefit plan where the total years of experience and the highest five consecutive years' salary is used in the computation of the retirement benefit.
 It has a five-year vesting requirement.
 All regular budgeted full time and part time employees are eligible for this plan.

-o The Optional Retirement Plan (ORP) - an annuity plan in which 10 percent above and beyond the employee’s salary, up to the social security wage base and 11 percent on the salary above the social security wage base, is sent to the annuity provider of choice.
-All regular budgeted full time and part time faculty and administrative employees are eligible for this plan.
-There are three vendors – ING, TIAA-CREF, and VALIC.
-The employee can participate in one, two or all three and can transfer between companies.
+o The Optional Retirement Plan (ORP) - an annuity plan in which 10 percent of the employee's salary up to the social security wage base and 11 percent on the salary above the social security wage base is sent to the annuity of choice.
+All regular full-time and regular part-time faculty and administrative employees are eligible for this plan.
+There are three vendors VOYA Financial, TIAA-CREF, and VALIC.
+The employee can participate in one, two, or all three and can transfer between companies.

 All employees working a minimum of 30 hours per week are eligible to participate in the State of Tennessee Group Insurance program.
 There are two different PPO plans to choose from: a Partnership PPO and a Standard PPO administered by Blue Cross Blue Shield or CIGNA.
 The program provides health, term life, and accident death and dismemberment insurance for the employee and their covered dependents.
 Premiums are paid 80% by the University and 20% by the employee.

 Additional optional plans include dental insurance, accidental life, term life, Aflac, long-term care, and long-term disability.